khoeger/LaTeXPostcards/README.md

 Work & README in progress.

 ## Compile Your own Set of Postal Scores
-To compile a set of postal scores on your own, files need to be compiled in order.
+To compile a set of postal scores on your own, compile the files using LaTeX.
+Compile using the order shown below.

-Follow along by generating the code in the order below.
+I used XeLaTeX to generate files because of my font choice.

 Generate Postcard Fronts -> Generate Postcard Backs ->